Release the Spyce

-Release the Spyce is a Japanese anime television series created by Sorasaki F., Takahiro, and Namori, produced by ASCII Media Works and animated by Lay-duce.
+Release the Spyce (stylized in all caps) is a Japanese anime television series created by Sorasaki F., Takahiro, and Namori, produced by ASCII Media Works and animated by Lay-duce.
 The series aired in Japan from October to December 2018.
 A manga and a serial novel were published by ASCII Media Works.

 Plot

 The series follows Tsukikage, a group of female high school spies who gain power from spices and secretly fight against crime syndicates to protect the city of Sorasaki.
 Momo Minamoto, a girl with heightened senses and deductive abilities, is recruited to join Tsukikage and train under fellow member Yuki Hanzōmon.
-Together, Tsukikage battles against the evil organisation Moryo.
+Together, Tsukikage battles against the female crime syndicate Moryo.